This article explains how to understand, configure, preview, and edit the contract templates that reside in Gatekeeper.

 Previewing a Contract Template

-To preview the docx version of the eNegotiate template within the browser wondow, click on eye icon.
+To preview the docx version of the eNegotiate template within the browser window, click on the eye icon.
 You can also select the downward arrow icon to download the document to your computer.

 The document can also be viewed after clicking directly on the template name and selecting "Download File" (docx) or "View Test Template" (PDF).

 eNegotiate Templates can also be viewed within a Workflow Phase designed for contract Draft creation.
-Click the blue button labeled "View (Download)" to review the docx version.
+Click the blue button labelled "View (Download)" to review the docx version.

 If using a Touchless Contract Form within a Workflow process, the eNegotiate template can be configured to display in a preview pane along with options to view in a separate browser tab (blue arrow) or download directly as a PDF to your computer (grey arrow).

 eNegotiate Templates can be edited by clicking the corresponding menu (three vertical dots) and selecting the "Edit" option.

 The Template can also be edited after clicking directly on the template name and then select "edit".

 Any of the available fields can be adjusted, including the associated Microsoft Word® file.
 If updating the file, it is also recommended to update the PDF Document (if using).